Damenus/owca/examples/kubernetes/monitoring/wca/DEVEL.md

 Add private key and certificate to Secrets

-Workload Collocation Agent required private key and certificate to connect with kubelet.
+Workload Collocation Agent requires private key and certificate to connect with kubelet.
 Example how add this files to Secrets:

 .. code-block:: bash